Photo courtesy of Variety

 I will offer myself as an example regarding the supposed effects of violent video games.
 Of the 41 games currently installed on my PlayStation 4, 26 contain depictions of gun violence, with more than that featuring other forms of violence.
 I played my first M-rated video game at the age of 12, and while that was more of an outlier than a pattern at the time, the majority of my most-anticipated games of 2018 involve guns and/or violence.
 All that being said, I’ve never demonstrated any sort of physically violent behavior towards others, nor have I ever participated in criminal activity.
 I am generally regarded as a well-adjusted adult by those who know me, and I am capable of calm, rational thought and honest self-reflection.
 My case is not every case, of course, but I am trying to prove just that.
 Violent video games do not produce the same response in every individual, and as such, blanket regulations on the medium feel less like positive steps toward fixing a serious problem and more like a desperate attempt to find a scapegoat.

 The motives for school shootings differ from case to case, but one constant remains — guns, the weapon of choice.
 Should parents be mindful of exposing young minds to violent media?
 Absolutely.
 Should adults honestly evaluate themselves to see if violent media does, in fact, influence their behavior?
 Most definitely.
 But, without trampling on creators’ rights to express themselves artistically via video games, movies and every other type of media, there is no way to remove any possible influencing factor for these tragic shootings.
 There is, however, a way to restrict the capabilities of would-be shooters: stricter gun control laws.
 This is obviously a contentious issue, and it is not one with a simple resolution in sight.
 Through the discussions about violent media, we must remember that media can influence behavior.
 However, it does not dictate it.
+If the video games are monitored effectively this problem could be reduced.
+But getting rid of these games will not be an effective solution.
+These games are extremely ingrained into our society and bring a lot of children joy.
+You can even find resources online to help you succeed in the game.
+For example, you can research about Fortnite Weekly Challenges to improve your performance.

 It is impossible to take measures to shield every child from violent media, just as it is impossible to predict how each unique mind will react to it.
 What is possible, however, is to support laws that will make it increasingly difficult for minors and the mentally ill to purchase dangerous firearms.
 A conversation about violence in media is definitely worth having, but it must not distract us from the conversation about practical solutions to prevent violence in reality.